hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 ### IBM Spectrum Scale

 IBM's Spectrum Scale file system (formally known the General Parallel File System (GPFS)) operates similarly to Lustre; large files are distributed across multiple storage targets using stripes.
 However, Spectrum Scale differs from Lustre in that all OSSs are connected to all OSTs and MDTs, usually through a fibre channel switch.
 This provides additional resilience in that many more OSSs can fail before the file system must go offline.
-The figure below demonstrates an example Spectrum Scale configuration.
+Figure 11 demonstrates an example Spectrum Scale configuration.

 ![A simple IBM Spectrum Scale file system](../../assets/unit-2/spectrumscale.png)
 _**Figure 11:** Simplified example configuration of a Spectrum Scale file system_